jessdriscoll/jessdriscoll.github.io/_posts/2021/2021-10-28-hibernation.md

 I’m dreaming about hibernation in December.

-dusk view of Kulshan Mountain covered in snow and the full moon My book is due at the end of November, so that’s where my brain is turning now.
+My book is due at the end of November, so that’s where my brain is turning now.
 But when it’s done, a few weeks of nothing sounds so good.

 But before then!

 I'm writing a book, I'm doing a talk, and I'm planning to make a zine in November.
 Do you need a little encouragement to make something next month?

-​NaMaZiMo is a tiny kick in the butt for your creativity.
+NaMaZiMo is a tiny kick in the butt for your creativity.
 National Make a Zine Month means that if you make one zine, you win!

 Don't worry about word count.
 Don't fret about perfection.
 Just make something already.

-​On November 1st, at 5pm Pacific, I'll be talking about past zine challenges I've completed.
+On November 1st, at 5pm Pacific, I'll be talking about past zine challenges I've completed.
 Like in 2016, when I made a zine a week all year.
 Or in 2018, when I made a zine every day.
 I've challenged myself to write daily poems and daily reviews.
 There's so much creative energy in borders and restraints.

-​Register at Eventbrite, and you'll get the link in your email on November 1st to join us for the kickoff to NaMaZiMo.
+Register at Eventbrite, and you'll get the link in your email on November 1st to join us for the kickoff to NaMaZiMo.
 And it's totally free!